coleifer/peewee/docs/peewee/database.rst

   and is legacy and should not be used.
 Since this shares the same module name as mysqlclient, same applies.
 * `mysql-connector python <https://github.com/mysql/mysql-connector-python>`_ pure-python
   (I think??) supports python 3.
-To use this driver you can use :ref:`MySQLConnectorDatabase` from the ``playhouse.mysql_ext`` extension.
+To use this driver you can use :py:class:`MySQLConnectorDatabase` from the ``playhouse.mysql_ext`` extension.

 Error 2006: MySQL server has gone away